 Exploring the cave requires a short hike, swimming, and climbing.
 It was the highlight of my trip and remains one of my favorite tours of all time.

 Learn how to plan for the ATM Cave.

 After the ATM Cave tour, you’ll likely be tired, so spend the rest of your day relaxing near the ocean or by a swimming pool.

-On your second to last day in Belize, visit some of the country’s biggest attractions: Maya ruins.
+On your second-to-last day in Belize, visit some of the country’s biggest archaeological wonders: the Maya ruins.